paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-095-presidential-election-campaign-fund.md

 Amendment by Pub.
 L. 98–620 not applicable to cases pending on Nov.
 8, 1984, see section 403 of Pub.
 L. 98–620, set out as an Effective Date note under [section 1657 of Title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section1657&num=0&edition=prelim), Judiciary and Judicial Procedure.

 #### Effective Date of 1974 Amendment
 Amendment by Pub.
 L. 93–443 applicable with respect to taxable years beginning after Dec.
 31, 1974, see section 410(c)(1) of Pub.
-L. 93–443, set out as a note under [section 431 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section431&num=0&edition=prelim), The Congress.
+L. 93–443, set out as a note under [section 30101 of Title 52](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title52-section30101&num=0&edition=prelim), Voting and Elections.

 <a id="section-9012"></a>
 ## § 9012.
 Criminal penalties
 **(a) Excess expenses**

 (1) It shall be unlawful for an eligible candidate of a political party for President and Vice President in a presidential election or any of his authorized committees knowingly and willfully to incur qualified campaign expenses in excess of the aggregate payments to which the eligible candidates of a major party are entitled under section 9004 with respect to such election.
-It shall be unlawful for the national committee of a major party or minor party knowingly and willfully to incur expenses with respect to a presidential nominating convention in excess of the expenditure limitation applicable with respect to such committee under section 9008(d), unless the incurring of such expenses is authorized by the Commission under section 9008(d)(3).

 (2) Any person who violates paragraph (1) shall be fined not more than $5,000, or imprisoned not more than one year or both.
 In the case of a violation by an authorized committee, any officer or member of such committee who knowingly and willfully consents to such violation shall be fined not more than $5,000, or imprisoned not more than one year, or both.